kicaj29/back-end/EF_6/EF6_CodeFirst/readme.txt

 8. Now we want introduce manual changes in 201704121034137_AddPostClass.cs.
    So introduce the changes, delete db and execute all migrations once again.
    We cannot use existing DB because migration 201704121034137_AddPostClass was executed already in step 7.

+9. Data Motion / Custom SQL - add new field to Post class and add custom SQL.
+Generate and execute migration.